-If for any reason the Designated Safeguarding Lead is unavailable, the Deputy Designated Safeguarding Lead will act in their absence.
-If the Designated Safeguarding Lead and Deputy Safeguarding Lead are unavailable, the other two Assistant Headteachers will act in their absence.
+If for any reason the Designated Safeguarding Lead is unavailable, the Deputy Designated Safeguarding Leads will act in their absence.

 The Headteacher

 The Headteacher works in accordance with the requirements upon all school staff.
 In addition, she ensures that all safeguarding policies and procedures adopted by the governing body are followed by all staff.